-Traditional ‘in-person’ counselling has been the ‘normal’ method of conducting psychotherapy since it was first developed in the late nineteenth century.
+Traditional ‘in-person’ counselling has been the ‘normal’ method of conducting counselling since it was first developed in the late nineteenth century.
 People who have sought help for their issues have had to meet therapists face-to-face, usually in an office environment.
 However, with the evolution of telecommunication technologies, people no longer need to travel to meet with counsellors or psychotherapists to receive help.
 Many mental health professionals and individuals have embraced online counselling, and it is changing the way therapy is being conducted.

 What is Online Counselling?

 Online counselling is the process of giving or receiving professional mental health services remotely through telecommunication technologies.
 These services are usually conducted via videoconferencing, telephone, in-app messaging or email.

 Online therapy is similar to traditional therapy.
 Both online therapy and in-person therapy do not require physical contact, so it is possible to replicate the therapy experience online, especially with videoconferencing software such as Zoom.

 According to a recent survey from the American Psychological Association, during the COVID-19 pandemic, three-quarters of therapists are doing only teletherapy, and another 16 percent are doing a combination of remote and in-person sessions.